yosefw/yosefw.github.io/open-letter/index.md

 In an in-house product team, deliverables have no value in and of themselves.
 They are simply the result of activities that move a project forward.
 There is no reason to polish wireframes or mockups beyond the point of achieving a good solution.

-Therefore, many of my "deliverables" look like works in progress, even when I’m done with them and moved on in the the next stage.
+Therefore, many of my "deliverables" look like works in progress, even when I’m done with them and have moved on to the next stage.
 That’s because what I care about the most is the end result.
 I’ll always use the most relevant tool or activity to solve the specific problem at hand, which I’ll stay with only until the problem is solved.
 I believe that the only deliverable that needs to be perfect is the published product.

 ### Design process